go-ap/fedbox/doc/c2s.md

 The matching logic is:

-* Multiple values of same filter are matched by doing an union on the resulting sets.
+* Multiple values of same filter are matched by doing a union on the resulting sets.
 * Different filters keys match by doing an intersection on the resulting sets of each filter.

 The filtering values support basic operators to be used.
 They are: